tony-shifflett/lessonOne/README.md

 }
 ```

-Since the goal of this lecture is to work through the way to assign css and we already have the class name written in HTML let's clean up our CSS and comment out all the previous references to pseudo-classes and simplify our CSS paths by removing the all additional elements except for the class name.
+Since we are thinking about re-useability and have already added the class names within the HTML let's clean up our CSS and comment out all the previous references to pseudo-classes.

 Our CSS code to target those elements will now look like this: